iampawan/Flutter-UI-Kit/README.md

 ### Missing Key.Properties file

-If you try to build the project straight away, you'll get an error complaining that a `key.properties` file is missing.
-To resolve that, Open r\Flutter-UI-Kit-master\android\app\build.gradle file and comment following lines-
+If you try to build the project straight away, you'll get an error complaining that a `key.properties` file is missing and Exit code 1 from: /Flutter-UI-Kit-master/android/gradlew app:properties:.
+To resolve that,

+1. Open r\Flutter-UI-Kit-master\android\app\build.gradle file and comment following lines-

 ```
 //keystoreProperties.load(new FileInputStream(keystorePropertiesFile))